7 Tips For Weathering Pollen Season

 Photo by J Lee

-To be honest, I never gave allergies much thought until last spring.
+I never gave allergies much thought until last spring.

-Then, we moved back to Richmond.
+Then we moved back to Richmond.

-• Itchy throat
+• Itchy eyes or throat

-• Runny nose
+• Runny nose or nasal congestion

 • Sneezing